GeospatialPython/pyshp/README.md

 - Reading shapefiles is now more convenient:
   - Shapefiles can be opened using the context manager, and files are properly closed.
   - Shapefiles can be iterated, have a length, and supports the geo interface.
-  - New ways of inspecing shapefile metadata by printing. [@megies]
+  - New ways of inspecting shapefile metadata by printing. [@megies]
   - More convenient accessing of Record values as attributes. [@philippkraft]
   - More convenient shape type name checking. [@megies]
 - Add more support and documentation for MultiPatch 3D shapes.